Bhaskar5153/Cloth-size-prediction-model/README.md

 this model can be deployed or integrated into an app or website.

-note: the accuracy score is not up to the mark for this model but we can improve it later. flow must be same for all the algorithm we could use.
+note: the accuracy score is not up to the mark for this model but we can improve it later. flow must be same for all the algorithms we could use.